mathspp/mathspp/pages/02.blog/01.problems/p025-knights-tour/item.en.md

 !!!
 Give it some thought...

+If you want, you can try playing the game against the computer [here](https://mathspp.com/games/knights-tour).

 If you need any clarification whatsoever, feel free to ask in the comment section below.

 This problem was posed to me by a university colleague that plays a lot of chess!